- Explain the difference between relative time and numeric time

 |Rubidium-87/Strontium-87||87Rb||87Sr||48.8 billion years|

-Here is a simple example of age calculation using the ratio of daughter product to parent isotope.
-When the mineral initially forms, there is 100% parent isotope and 0% daughter and the ratio of daughter to parent (D/P) is 0.
-After one half-life, half the parent has decayed so there is 50% parent and 50% daughter.
-The ratio is then 1.
-After two half lives, there is 25% parent and 75% daughter and the ratio is 3.
-This can be further calculated for a series of half lives as shown in the table below.
-Note that after about ten half lives, the amount of parent remaining is so small that chemical analysis of the parent is difficult and the accuracy of the method is diminished.
-Ten half lives is generally considered the upper limit for use of an isotope for radio-isotopic dating.
-Modern applications of this method have achieved remarkable accuracies of two million years in 2.5 billion years (0.08%).
-Considering the uranium/lead technique, in any given sample analysis there are two separate clocks running at the same time, 238U and 235U.
-The existence of these two clocks in the same sample gives a cross check on each other.
-Many geological samples contain multiple parent/daughter pairs so cross checking clocks show radio-isotopic dating to be highly reliable.
+Here is a simple example of age calculation using the daughter-to-parent ratio of isotopes.
+When the mineral initially forms, it consists of 0% daughter and 100% parent isotope, so the daughter-to-parent ratio (D/P) is 0.
+After one half-life, half the parent has decayed so there is 50% daughter and 50% parent, a 50/50 ratio, with D/P = 1.
+After two half-lives, there is 75% daughter and 25% parent (75/25 ratio) and D/P = 3.
+This can be further calculated for a series of half-lives as shown in the table.
+The table does not show more than 10 half-lives because after about 10 half-lives, the amount of remaining parent is so small it becomes too difficult to accurately measure via chemical analysis.
+Modern applications of this method have achieved remarkable accuracies of plus or minus two million years in 2.5 billion years (that’s ±0.055%).
+Applying the uranium/lead technique in any given sample analysis provides two separate clocks running at the same time, 238U and 235U.
+The existence of these two clocks in the same sample gives a cross-check between the two.
+Many geological samples contain multiple parent/daughter pairs, so cross-checking the clocks confirms that radioisotopic dating is highly reliable.

 |Parent present (%)||Daughter present

 Ratio of parent to daughter in terms of half-life.